Arrest of FinCEN employee for SARs disclosure

 According to the criminal complaint, over the course of a year, the FinCEN employee, Natalie Edwards, allegedly provided SARs to a reporter and described the contents of several other SARs over Telegram.
 At first, she allegedly lied to the FBI and denied having supplied federal records to a reporter and then subsequently allegedly admitted it.

-She is alleged to have saved 24,000 FinCEN files on a flash drive, including many SARs and records of a highly sensitive nature involving financial transactions of Iranian foreign nationals and terrorist financing of ISIS, the disclosure of which may adversely impact international security.
+She is alleged to have saved 24,000 FinCEN files on a flash drive, including many SARs and records of a highly sensitive nature involving financial transactions of Iranian foreign nationals and terrorist financing of ISIS.